Pan Africanism Is Extraction

 No Soulaan is invading CARICOM.

+But Pan Africanists are constantly invading our reparations claims, our cultural lineage, and our blood-coded identity.
+You are not entitled to unity with a people you only show up to study, mimic, and exploit.
 You are not entitled to ride the Soulaan bloodline like a tourist bus to political clout and global proximity.

-Nobody’s Invading You but You’re in Our House Uninvited
+Nobody’s Invading You but You’re in Our House Uninvited.
+Let’s be perfectly clear:

-Yet Pan Africanism has become a tool to position Soulaan people as the global labor force for emotional solidarity — without receiving any of the tangible fruits of that so-called unity.
+Soulaan aren’t storming Jamaican political forums.
+We aren’t demanding seats in Nigerian government.
+We aren’t claiming Garvey’s birthright.
+We aren’t asking for Ghanaian land rights or reparations from Haiti.
+Yet Pan Africanism has become a tool to position Soulaan people as the global labor force for emotional solidarity without receiving any of the tangible fruits of that so-called unity.

 It shows up as: